GEOS-DEV/GEOS/src/coreComponents/python/modules/geosx_xml_tools_package/geosx_xml_tools/geosx_xml_tools_documentation.rst

 Input XML files can also include symbolic mathematical expressions.
 These are placed within pairs of backticks (\`), and use a python syntax.
 Parameters and units are evaluated before symbolic expressions.
-Note: symbolic expressions are sanitized by removing any residual alpha characters, but this can be relaxed if more complicated function are needed.
+Note: symbolic expressions are sanitized before by removing any residual alpha characters, but this can be relaxed if more complicated function are needed.
+Also, while symbolic expressions are allowed within parameters, errors may occur if these are used in a way that leads to nested symbolic expressions.

 Examples: